yan9htun/my-mops/leapp.md

     ```

 3.  **Final Verification**: After the reboot, your system should be running RHEL 8.
 You can verify the new release with `cat /etc/redhat-release` and `uname -a`.

+---

+### **5. Best Practices for RHEL Upgrades**

+This section provides a summary of best practices for a successful and secure RHEL upgrade process.

+* **Plan and Test**: Always perform a test upgrade in a non-production environment (like a test VM or a development server) before attempting the upgrade on a critical production system.
+This helps identify and resolve potential issues in advance.
+* **Take Snapshots**: Before the upgrade, take a full backup or a virtual machine snapshot of your system.
+This allows you to quickly roll back to the previous state if the upgrade fails for any reason.
+* **Review the Leapp Report Thoroughly**: The `leapp-report.txt` file is your most important resource.
+Read it carefully and address all blocking and inhibiting issues before proceeding with the upgrade.
+* **Manage Customizations**: Be aware of custom configurations, third-party repositories, or manually installed packages that might not be compatible with the new RHEL version.
+The Leapp report will highlight these.
+Plan to reinstall or reconfigure them after the upgrade.
+* **Stay Connected**: Maintain a stable network connection throughout the entire process.
+Interruptions can lead to a failed or corrupted upgrade.